SkyUOI/Zenith/README.md

 # Zenith

-A indie fan game developed in godot engine
+A indie fan game about undertale and terraria, developed in godot engine

 ## Build Guide